cartalyst/sentinel/addons/index.md

 ## Addons

-Addons extend the functionality and features of Sentinel.
+Addons extends the functionality and features of Sentinel.